 Not ready to replace your GSX-R's fuel pump but still want to find out what's wrong with it?
 Watch the video below to learn how to do a Suzuki GSXR1000 fuel pump pressure test.

-If your Suzuki motorcycle's fuel pump isn't priming, watch the video below to troubleshoot GSX-R priming problems.
+If your Suzuki motorcycle's fuel pump isn't priming, watch the video below to troubleshoot GSX-R1000 priming problems.